 I have nearly ten years worth of highly satisfied customers.
 Parents love bum-ware diapers!
 If you haven't tried one yet, what is holding you back?
 Find out what other parents have been raving about for years.

 I grew up in Canada, and moved to the United States after marrying a young, handsome Marine.
 We reside in the Pocono Mountains of Pennsylvania, and are huge hockey fans.
 We love to visit Philadelphia and my hometown in our spare time.

 Inspired by my grandmother's foot powered Singer, I have been passionate about sewing from a very early age.
 My earliest memories are of hand-stitching outfits for my dolls.
 There has never been a time in my life when I didn't sew, or love to sew, or have multiple sewing projects going.
 I have made anything and everything from placemats to window treatments to Halloween costumes to beautiful diapers and more!

 I graduated from Lakeport Secondary School in St. Catharines, Ontario.
 Then, I obtained an Associate's degree from Niagara College in Canada.
 And lastly, I have a Bachelor's degree in Elementary Education from East Stroudsburg University in Pennsylvania.
 I am certified to teach grades K-6 and Family and Consumer Sciences K-12.

-I am also training toward a black belt in Taekwondo, which I will be testing for in the fall of 2013.
+I am also training toward a black belt in Taekwondo, which I will be testing for in the spring of 2014.